This icon () tells you which link takes you to the new site.

 You can claim the following expenses on your PTS:

-If you receive Working for Families Tax Credits from us, we'll send you a form at the end of the tax year, which shows your family details that we've used to calculate your Working for Families Tax Credits entitlement.
+If you receive Working for Families Tax Credits from us, we'll send you an assessment at the end of the tax year, which shows your family details that we've used to work out your Working for Families Tax Credits entitlement.

 The PTS and refund process